All fields are required

 Some manufacturers who sell unwashed poppy seeds intended for making a poppy seed wash intentionally leave this component intact to preserve the narcotic compounds naturally found on the seed.

 Many companies, such as poppyseedwash.com have come under fire.
-In fact, this particular company has been issued a warning letter from the United States Food and Drug Administration (FDA) on this unapproved drug.
+In fact, this particular company has been issued a warning letter from the United States Food and Drug Administration (FDA).
 Since this warning letter, the company has pulled back much of their health claims.

 Now when you visit the website you can see the product explained as “a beverage, generically known as poppy seed tea.
 Each bottle contains 6 ounces of special, unwashed, unprocessed, organic poppy seeds sourced specifically for strength and great taste.”